Hayazi28/QR-code-component/README.md

 # development
-front end mentor challenge projects (QR code component) will be uploaded into this repository
+front end mentor challenge project (QR code component) will be uploaded into this repository